 A complaint against a CEAP® holder may be submitted by: (i) any person or entity served by an employee assistance program (or their designated representatives); (ii) any international, national, regional or state professional association of which the EACC credential holder is a member; (iii) any licensing or credentialing authority; (iv) the Board, EACC or Committee.
 For more detailed information on the Complaints process, please review the Rules and Procedures Regarding the EACC Code of Conduct.

 Every spring, the EACC will open its nominations period to recruit new Commissioners to serve a three-year term.
-All members of the association will be notified of the nominations period and are encouraged to apply.
-An application will be available on the website when the nominations period is open.
+Commissioner eligibility requirements are outlined below.

 - Must be a member of EAPA at the time of application and throughout their three-year term;